artiste-qb-net/Python-CS-Decomposition/README.md

 The install script will abort if it cannot detect **the required Python 3.5.2 |Anaconda 4.2.0 (x86_64) environment***.

 Although unsupported and untested, it seems the module can be used with earlier Python 3 versions.
 In this case you can try to copy the _cuncsd-*_ module and contents of the lib folder to a location that is on your python path.
 Please refer to the [Python documentation](https://docs.python.org/3/library/sys.html#sys.path) to learn how this Path is set and determined.

-### Windows

-Please note, on Windows we only support 32bit Python 3.4 natively with this module.
-If you have Win 10 you can use a 64bit environment via the Bash for Windows feature as described in [this stackoverflow thread](https://goo.gl/LKSNmd).
-At the time of writing this feature is no longer restricted by MS to developer previews. ([To enable it see these instructions](https://goo.gl/a1b7vK)).

 ## License Disclaimer